Foster Care to College: Scholarships for South Jersey Students Awarded by Give Something Back

 The students learned about their full scholarships recently while on the campus of Rowan University, where they are attending the First Star Academy, a residential summer immersion program.
 As part of the South Jersey Collaborative, the program prepares foster care students for the challenges of the college classroom and independent living.

-The Give Something Back scholars attend the institutions free of tuition, room and board and fees, which gives them the opportunity to graduate in four years without debt.
+The Give Something Back scholars attend the institutions free of tuition and room and board and fees, which gives them the opportunity to graduate in four years without debt.

 To maintain eligibility for the college scholarship, the students, who are chosen in the ninth grade, must enroll in courses appropriate for baccalaureate admissions, as well as achieve a B average and demonstrate good character.
 The foundation also provides scholarships for students to attend community college and trade school, even if they do not have a B grade point.